ThierryBeaulieu/Chess/README.md

 ```
 The dynamic libraries are in the folder ```build/server/cpplib/Debug```.
 There should be .exp, lib and .pyd files.
 Take those and manually place them in the folder ```Chess/build/server/cppBin/```.

 You should be good to go!

+## Running the web application

 To activate the server 🖥️ simply do the command:

 ```bat
 Chess/server/flask> python3 app.py